james2hey/seng202-team10-project/README.md

 ## Documentation

-Javadocs can be generated using
+Javadocs can be generated using this command, from the MainBuild directory
 ```
 mvn javadoc:javadoc
 ```